devjavedmohd/recipe-app-api/README.md

 used in local development or production environment both it means single place to configure our application

-easy to pull environment in pythong
+easy to pull environment in python
     os.environ.get()

-Psycopg2 is django to connect to database module used in the pythong to postgresql
+Psycopg2 is django to connect to database module used in the python to postgresql

 psycopg2-binary
     - ok for development (local development)